 When I first met Evangelos Athanasiadis, mostly known among the WordPress Community as @dyrer and the WordPress Greek Community, I learned about every way that I could contribute, not being a developer.
 So many ways and so many things to choose according to your skills, capabilities, and of course your free will.

 But how exactly you can contribute by translating and does anyone check and confirm you did indeed provide a correct translation?

 I needed to find out more about procedures.
 (It is kinda known that I enjoy procedures and diagrams.
 I like it when I have some certain steps to follow.
 It makes my life easier.)

 Evangelos was the right person to ask, as he is the head of translation in WordPress Greek Community.
 (You can find also information on WordPress.org, but I don’t enjoy that much reading handbooks.
 I prefer chatting with people.)

-The team that approves and validates your translated strings consists by the GTEs (General Translation Editors).
-For Greece, these are Evangelos Athanasiadis, Iakovos Frountas (@ifrountas), Kostas Vrouvas (@kosvrouvas) and Konstantinos Xenos (@xkon).
+The team that approves and validates your translated strings consists of the GTEs (General Translation Editors).
+For Greece, these are Evangelos Athanasiadis, Iakovos Frountas (@ifrountas), Kostas Vrouvas (@kosvrouvas), and Konstantinos Xenos (@xkon).
 You can always find them in order to ask for assistance.

 And guess what?!
 There are translation days!
-Next one is Global WordPress Translation Day 4 this Saturday, May 11, 2019!
+The next one is Global WordPress Translation Day 4 this Saturday, May 11, 2019!